caas-team/sparrow/docs/sparrow_run.md

       --loaderInterval int         defines the interval the loader reloads the configuration in seconds (default 300) -l, --loaderType string          defines the loader type that will load the checks configuration during the runtime.
 The fallback is the fileLoader (default "http")
-      --sparrowName string         The DNS name of the sparrow (default "sparrow") --tmconfig string            target manager: The path to the file to read the target manager config from (default "tmconfig.yaml")
+      --sparrowName string         The DNS name of the sparrow (default "sparrow") --tmconfig string            target manager: The path to the file to read the target manager config from
 ```

 ### Options inherited from parent commands